Cookies are small pieces of data that are downloaded to your computer or mobile device when you visit a website or application.

 - Remembering settings on the website like colour, font size and layout

-Some IET websites use advertising cookies to show you specially targeted adverts.
+Some of our websites use advertising cookies to show you specially targeted adverts.
 These cookies may also be able to track your browsing across different sites.

 Using cookies for advertising

-The IET may display advertising on its website and apps.
+We may display advertising on our website and apps.

 Using your data to personalise the adverts shown